SophieDufrane/redeemit-platform/README.md

 All identified issues—mostly related to **trailing spaces and minor formatting inconsistencies**—were fixed to ensure full compliance with PEP 8.

-To use flake8, I ran the command `flake8` followed by each pthon file, like with the example below:
+To use flake8, I ran the command `flake8` followed by each python file, example below:
 ```
 flake8 redemption_platform/urls.py
 ```